Aditya-Boddupalli/Music-Genre-Classification/README.md

 3. CNN using Spectrogram images directly.
 4. A hybrid model containing lstm(for mfcc features) + feed forward neural network(other features except mfcc)

 I have saved the model's architecture and weights for future reference as well.
+You can find the files uploaded, files ending with .h5 are model weights files and json files contain model architectures.